Design Thinking – What it is & Why it Works

 Design Thinking = Human-centred Problem-Solution Approach

-Design thinking is an agile ideation method, strongly oriented on the user group’s needs of a potential, new product or service.
-It’s not about finding problems to existing solutions.
+Design thinking is an agile ideation method, strongly oriented to the user group’s needs of a potential, new product or service.
+It’s not about finding problems with existing solutions.
 It’s about unveiling the real customer needs.

 "Co-designing products with customers is a better path to success than writing a business plan."